carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 We want Docker to take this `Dockerfile`, run the installation commands contained within it, and then save the resulting container as a new container image.
-To do this we will use the `docker build` command.
+To do this we will use the `docker image build` command.

-We have to provide `docker build` with two pieces of information:
+We have to provide `docker image build` with two pieces of information:
 - the location of the `Dockerfile`
 - the name of the new image.
 Remember the naming scheme from before?
 You should name your new image with your Docker Hub username and a name for the container, like this: `USERNAME/CONTAINERNAME`.